MicrosoftDocs/architecture-center/docs/guide/aks/blue-green-deployment-for-aks-content.md

 For an implemented example of a blue-green deployment described in this guide, see [AKS Landing Zone Accelerator](https://github.com/Azure/AKS-Landing-Zone-Accelerator/tree/main/Scenarios/BlueGreen-Deployment-for-AKS).

 This reference implementation is based on Application Gateway and [Application Gateway Ingress Controller (AGIC)](/azure/application-gateway/ingress-controller-overview).
 Each cluster has its own application gateway and the traffic switch is done via DNS, in particular via `CNAME` configuration.
-As additional supported scenario there is the new [Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/overview)

 > [!IMPORTANT]
 > For mission-critical workloads, it is important to combine blue/green deployments as outlined in this guide with deployment automation and continuous validation to achieve zero downtime deployments.
 More information and guidance is available in the [Mission-critical design methodology](/azure/architecture/framework/mission-critical/mission-critical-deployment-testing#example---zero-downtime-deployment).